dmitrybublik/aurelia-validation/README.md

 #installation

-####copy & paste
-I've transformed repo into [a nifty NPM package (aurelia-validation)](https://www.npmjs.com/package/aurelia-validation), but I'm still new to the hipster world of NPM...
-Until I've optimized the installation procedure, you can grab the contents of the **src** folder and drop them into your plugins folder.
-If you do not have a plugins folder yet, you can create a subdirectory in your **src** folder called **plugins**.

 #### install via JSPM
 go into your project and verify it's already `npm install`'ed and `jspm install`'ed.
 Now execute following command to install the plugin via JSPM: